 - Start the OpenVPN server and verify client connections.
 Use the EdgeRouter logs to monitor connection attempts and TLS handshakes.

-OpenVPN client mode ER-X as client to a remote VPN is similar in concept: How to use tunnelbear vpn on windows
+OpenVPN client mode ER-X as client to a remote VPN is similar in concept:

 - Define a tunnel to the remote VPN server